|The Charlestown story

 Empty in January 2018.

 Reopened, June 2019.
-The brickwork has been washed, restoring a bright appearance as it must have had when built.
-The new paint scheme for the windows is perhaps not to everyone's taste, but the window frames (but not the 'tudor' gables) have actually been a darker colour before, as a picture later in this article shows.
+The brickwork has been washed, restoring the bright appearance as it must have had when built.
+The new paint scheme for the windows is perhaps not to everyone's taste, but the window frames (but not the 'tudor' gables) have actually been a darker colour before, as the picture from the 1960s shows.
 The lintels of an original door and window on the near end can be discerned, whilst the kitchen area at the other end has been subtly enlarged.
 At the rear, a large single-storey 'orangery' offering additional eating area has replaced the 'smoking shelter' built in the 1990s.
 [Contents]

 Boundary changes in 1901 brought the Charlestown area, formerly part of Bramhall, into the County Borough of Stockport, which in 1974 became, with the addition of the rest of Bramhall along with other nearby parts of Cheshire, the Metropolitan Borough of Stockport.